-We asked all New Zealanders to share their views and experiences of NCEA – the challenges, the successes, what they like, and what we can do better.
+Last year, we asked all New Zealanders to share their views and experiences of NCEA – the challenges, the successes, what they like, and what we can do better.
 We wanted to make sure that everyone’s voice has been heard.

-From October 2018 to February 2019, the Ministry will be working with New Zealanders to bring together what we’ve heard through the engagement period, and testing some of these ideas with what teachers, principals and others tell us works on the ground, and data and evidence about what a high-performing assessment system needs to look like in a New Zealand context.
+This year, the Ministerial and Professional Advisory Groups and the Ministry of Education have been testing some of the ideas against what teachers, principals and others tell us works on the ground.
+We’ve also been looking at data and evidence about what a high-performing assessment system needs to look like for New Zealand.